On Air Now

-The former Oasis rocker has recalled how the B-side ended up being the soundtrack to the much-loved British sitcom.
+The former Oasis man has recalled how the B-side ended up being the soundtrack to the much-loved British sitcom.

 Noel Gallagher has revealed how Half the World Away came to be the theme song for The Royle Family.